henicorhina/spatial_analysis/README.md

 Description
 ----------

-As currently built, this script takes condensed matrices of distance data and genetic data.
+As currently built, this script takes non-redundant matrices of distance data and genetic data.
 Or, if running a partial Mantel test, a third matrix of potentially correlated data.

+These matrices should be provided in the user-provided input directory as .csv files, as follows:
+- The genetic distance file must have the  file name starting with 'gen'
+- The geographic distance file must have the  file name starting with 'geo'
+- The control data (for partial mantel) file must have the file name starting with 'control'

 Requirements